 Employment and Financial Empowerment

 - Adult Employment Program: Assists in finding job opportunities for adults who have employment barriers—particularly new immigrants with low English language proficiency.
-We offer career assessments of individuals, employment coaching and classes, a resource center, job placement assistance, and employment retention support.
+Services include but are not limited to:

 - Title V Senior Employment Program: Promotes effective part-time opportunities for unemployed, low-income people age 55 or older with limited employment prospects.
 The goal is to help participants enter or re-enter the workforce via any career.

 - Culinary Training Program: Western cooking instruction and vocational English as Second Language—equipping students with knowledge and skills for entry-level positions with major hotels, institutions, and restaurants.

 - Financial Literacy Program: Helps individuals and families achieve their financial goals through coaching and education on budgeting, banking, credit, identity theft, loans, purchases, and financial planning.

 - Housing Counseling: Assists individuals and families with preliminary home-buying protocol, post-purchase protocol, foreclosure prevention and intervention, and rental counseling.
 This program is certified by the U.S. Department of Housing and Urban Development (HUD).

 - Small Accessible Repairs for Seniors (SARFS): Helps seniors make their home more accessible and safer so they can continue living with dignity.